vgvassilev/clad/docs/userDocs/source/user/FAQ.rst

 So a function with many inputs and one output -- the usual case, a scalar cost or likelihood -- wants reverse mode.
-A function with one input and many outputs wants forward mode. :doc:`Core Concepts <CoreConcepts>` explains why.
+A function with one input and many outputs wants forward mode. :doc:`Core concepts <CoreConcepts>` explains why.

 How do I differentiate with respect to an array?
 =================================================